 An Act to regulate Life Assurance.

-[Assented to 4 December 1889.]

 Whereas it is expedient to encourage the practice of Life Assurance, and to protect persons assured: Be it therefore enacted by His Excellency the Governor of Western Australia and its Dependencies, by and with the advice and consent of the Legislative Council thereof, as follows: —

 [1.
 Repealed by No. 10 of 1998 s.76.]